Baker. Wizard. God of Space and Time. And the most adorable of cinnamon rolls.

 Enter Calico Acanthus Winghorse.
 He’s quirky.
 Eccentric.
 Often given to social and verbal misunderstandings due to his off Earth origins.
-He’s a kitchen sink mixed-breed with his phoenix, lycanthrope, and demonic bloodlines at the forefront.
+He’s an amalgamation of many races, but his phoenix and lycanthrope, and demonic bloodlines are at the forefront.

 Writing Calico has been a surprise and a great joy.
 Huge surprises mostly, and I’m often afraid to leave him on his own.
 Which is why his kangaroo rat familiar, Gigglemug, also serves as a babysitter 24/7.
-Of course she has help from Calico’s identical triplet brothers Frazil and Maars.
+Of course, Gigglemug has help from Calico’s identical triplet brothers, Frazil and Maars.
 Between the three of them–Frazil, Maars, and Gigglemug, they have the situation somewhat under control.

 The Infinity 8 series appeared to me backwards.
-That is, I began working the modern day storyline first.
-Making a long story short, Calico begins to lament over a spouse who was not in this modern day book, or even an existing character.
-The very plot of I8 shifts and fractures at this point but I deny it.
-Inside my head, Calico won’t shut up about problems he went through with this man.
-(I can’t mention them here because of spoilers.)
+That is, I began working on the modern day storyline first.
+Making a long story short, Calico begins to lament over a spouse that was not in this modern day book, or even a re-occurring character.
+The very plot of I-8 shifts and fractures at this point but I deny it.
+Inside my head, Calico won’t shut up about the problems he went through with this man.

 Back then, trying to salvage this book set in current times, I sat down to have a little chat with my current precious favorite to set him back on the path.
 It went something like this:

 “Calico, dearling, what are you doing to me?”
 I ask this with the greatest of exasperated affection.
 “Remember Razi and Wraith?
 This is their story.
-Stop stealing their limelight.”
+Stop stealing the limelight.”